opentensor/bittensor/MIGRATION.md

 5. ✅ Reconsider some methods naming across the entire subtensor module.
 6. ~~Add `hotkey_ss58` parameter to `get_liquidity_list` method.
 One wallet can have many HKs.
 Currently, the mentioned method uses default HK only.~~ wrong idea
 7. ✅ apply correct logic if subtensor got `lov_verbose=True` -> `set_trace` level for btloggin
-8. Apply `SimSwap` logic to calculate any stake operation fees (this is not an extrinsic fee)
-9. Should the next functions move to `subtensor` as methods?
+8. ✅ Should the next functions move to `subtensor` as methods?
 They have exactly the same behavior as subtensor methods.
    - `get_metadata`
    - `get_last_bonds_reset`
+9. Apply `SimSwap` logic to calculate any stake operation fees (this is not an extrinsic fee)

 ## Metagraph
 1. ✅ Remove verbose archival node warnings for blocks older than 300.
 Some users complained about many messages for them.